SkafteNicki/dtu_mlops/s1_development_environment/package_manager.md

 ```

 will mean that even though we are executing the main script from project A's folder, it will use `torch==2.0` instead of
-`torch==1.3.0` because that is the last version we installed because in both cases `pip` will install the package into
+`torch==1.3.0` because that is the last version we installed.
+In both cases, `pip` will install the package into
 the same environment, in this case, the global environment.
 Instead, if we did something like:

 === "Unix/macOS"